About Me

 For those of you who don't know me, my name is Alexis, or you can call me Sully if you like.
 In May 2014, I received a Bachelor of Science degree from the Richard Stockton College of NJ (now Stockton University) with a major in Biology and a minor in Chemistry.
-I've been a graduate student in the Biology Ph.D. program at the Pennsylvania State University since August 2014.
+I began graduate school in the Biology Ph.D. program at the Pennsylvania State University in August 2014, and on October 9, 2020 I successfully defended my dissertation!
+You may now call me Dr. Sullivan :D I'm currently the Laboratory Supervisor for Dr. Jonas Schluter's RAtional Microbiome ENgineering (RAMEN) Labs at the Institute for Systems Genetics in NYU Langone Health.

 I hope you enjoy my posts, and please feel free to contact me!
 I'd be happy to hear from any readers :)